PIM do’s and don’ts – the biggest DO when it comes to selecting a product information management (PIM) solution is also the biggest DON’T:

 Unless you sell a large number of products…

-Is a hard number really a useful measure?
+Is a hard number a valid measure?

-But is the work REALLY getting done?
+But is the work of Retting done?

 Do you provide a personal experience?